List of Power Rangers Samurai characters: Master Xandred

 In "Evil Reborn," the result of Mia destroying Dayu's Harmonium is enough to raise the Sanzu River and fully heal Master Xandred as he appears on Earth to confront the Rangers.

 In "The Sealing Symbol," Xandred states that with his power renewed, he is unstoppable.
 When Dayu is starting to succumb to her injuries, Xandred puts her out of his misery and assumes a stronger form.
 While Lauren writes the Sealing Symbol, the other Samurai Rangers fight Xandred to keep him from attacking Lauren.
 Xandred moves fast enough to knock the Rangers down as the Samurai Rangers work to keep Xandred from attacking Lauren.
 When Lauren writes the Sealing Symbol and fires it towards Xandred, it has no effect on Xandred as he emerges with a white patch that represented Dayu's human side that keeps him from drying out and immunizes the Sealing Symbol as well.
 Xandred attacks the Samurai Rangers as Jayden uses a teleportation symbol to get the Samurai Rangers away from Xandred.
 Xandred then takes a kimono that Dayu had dropped and retreats back to the Netherworld.

 After Octoroo holds a brief memorial for Dayu, Xandred states that she has served her purpose and that it is time to invade Earth.
 He begins the invasion on Earth by unleashing the waters of the Sanzu River upon the Earth.
 Xandred tells Octoroo that they have yet to defeat the Samurai Rangers.
 Xandred confronts the Rangers during their fight with an army of Moogers.
 Jayden plans to attack the white spot on Xandred that Dayu's humanity is on while the other Samurai Rangers fight the Moogers and the Spitfangs.
-Jayden uses his Super Spin Sword on the white patch but Xandred states that he can't be defeated that easily.
+Jayden uses his Super Spin Sword on the white patch but Xandred states that he cannot be defeated that easily.
 Xandred then uses his Netherwind attack and the Flames of the Netherworld to take down the Rangers.
 Xandred is surprised the Rangers will not beg for mercy, even in defeat so he plans to go after Lauren expecting them to beg for her.

 In the final episode "Samurai Forever," the Rangers chase him down and attack him with everything they have.
 Jayden then uses the Second Shiba Fire Disk as their trump card.
 Jayden finally destroys Xandred as the Red Shogun Ranger, but Xandred returned in the form of a Mega Monster.

 Xandred manages to repel the Beetlezord, Swordfishzord, Tigerzord, Octozord, Clawzord, Bullzord and the Samurai Shield until only the Samurai Megazord was left standing.
 The Rangers put all the symbol power they have left into one final strike which slashes Xandred in half.
 In his final moments before his destruction, Xandred brags to the Rangers that they may have beaten him, but the Nighloks will rise again one day.